Rubo3/subbot/README.md

 # subbot

-subbot is a simple command-line tool which helps you automating the last part of subtitles management, taking from you the burden of merging them into their MKVs with the right parameters.
+subbot is a simple command-line tool which helps you automate the last part of subtitles management, taking from you the burden of merging them into their MKVs with the right parameters.

 ## How to use